Bombing of Kassa: Theories

+politicians".
+Sakmyster argued that Sztójay and Homlok, perhaps with the support and approval of Werth, had created the plan for the bombing of Kassa to bring Hungary into the war.
+The Hungarian historian Lóránd Dombrády in his 1986 book Hadsereg és politika Magyarországon 1938–1944 likewise accused Werth and the General Staff as being responsible for the bombing, writing: "The attack, very well and deliberately organized and precisely executed, and the active air activity witnessed around it, could hardly have been carried out without the knowledge and collaboration of the General Staff."

 The theory of a Romanian attack emerged in the 1980s, when relations with the Ceaușescu regime deteriorated.
 Hungarian historians who supported this theory cited Bucharest's fear of a Hungarian attack as a motive, as Romanian troops, fighting on the German side, were involved in the attack on the Soviet Union from day one, as their aim was to retake Bessarabia.
 The absence of Romanian troops raised the possibility that Hungary, not then involved in the campaign against the Soviet Union, would go beyond the Second Vienna Award and occupy Southern Transylvania by military force.
 This could be prevented by a military provocation that would force Hungary to enter the war against the Soviet Union.
 This theory was based on the fact that the Romanian Air Force possessed a rare twin-engine, glass-nosed bomber version of the Italian Savoia-Marchetti SM.79 Sparviero, of which only 12 were produced.

 This plane's appearance supposedly matched the eyewitness accounts, and the yellow markings or fuselage stripes mentioned by witnesses correspond to the Romanian Air Force's insignia of the time, which was a yellow cross.
 (It is worth noting, however, that none of the witnesses saw the attacking planes from closer than a kilometre away).
 However, this theory is contradicted by the fact that Romania had no interest in Hungarian military participation in the campaign against the Soviet Union, which initially promised rapid success, since if only Romania had sent troops, it could have been used as an argument for the return of Northern Transylvania to Romania when the borders of Europe were "redrawn" after the supposed German victory.